-The best thing about celebrating Christmas in Australia is that most of the time, you can do it on the beach.
-What may seem out-of-the-ordinary to anyone used to snowflakes and frosty noses is simply one of the many ways the Land of Oz distinguishes itself from other countries during the holidays.
+The best thing about celebrating Christmas in Australia is that it is in the middle of summer and most of the time, you can enjoy the holiday on the beach.
+What may seem out-of-the-ordinary to anyone who's used to snowflakes and frosty noses is simply one of the many ways the Land of Oz distinguishes itself from other countries during the holidays.

 Celebrating Christmas in Australia

-Australia's motherland is Great Britain and according to the Australian government, Christmas traditions in both countries have a lot in common.
-However, Australia's traditions have a bit of their own unique flavor too.
+Australia's motherland is Great Britain, and Christmas traditions in both countries have a lot in common.
+However, Australia's traditions have a bit of their own unique flavor as well.

 - It's a Christian holiday, so many Australian citizens attend midnight mass on Christmas Eve.

-- Many families put up Christmas trees, although decorating with native plants, such as Christmas bush or Christmas bells, is also a popular custom.
+- Many families put up Christmas trees.
+Decorating with native plants, such as Christmas bush or Christmas bells, is also a popular custom.

 - Many towns and cities have a traditional Christmas tree in a public area.
 One of the most beautiful public trees is in Sydney's Queen Victoria Building; it's decorated with over 144,000 Swarovski crystals and 60,000 sparkling lights.

-- While some people watch the national cricket match on TV on Boxing Day, many people prefer to spend the day outside and play the game in parks and on the beach.
+- While some people watch the national cricket match on TV on Boxing Day, many people prefer to spend the day outside and play the sport in parks and on the beach.

 - Australians have days off for Christmas, Boxing Day, and New Year's Day.
 Some other workers may have as much as two weeks off, returning to work after the New Year.

 - Children have the best deal of all: Christmas in Australia is the start of their summer break from school!